tristankitto/ANDIE/README.md

 - README User Guide
 - Keyboard shortcuts
 - Extended filters
+- Mouse selection of rectangular regions
 - Crop to selection
+- Drawing functions
+- Free draw function
+- Remove background
+- Remove transparency

 # Testing
 Cross-platform testing was performed on Windows and Mac.
-Testing was done concurrently with software development, then scaled upwards in the week preceding the deadline for the first lot of deliverables.
+Testing was done concurrently with software development, then scaled upwards in the week preceding the deadlines.

 Every team member was involved with testing to some degree.
 Team members tested their own code as it was written and after it was completed to confirm it was robust and satisfied the specifications.
 Team members also tested each other's code to double check integrity.
 After the bulk of the developing was completed, the team worked together to devise test cases and methods for a wide-scale approach.